HariSekhon/Knowledge-Base/travel.md

 Some more specific tips for different countries.

+### Austria

+#### Vienna

+A good destination for a long weekend.
+This capital feels sparse to a Londoner.

+The taxi driver said young people leave because there isn't enough to do, but it's good for a weekend city break with the girlfriend, especially if you like central european architecture, and just for this next recommendation.

+[Casino Wien](https://www.casinos.at/casinos/wien/casino-restaurant) is probably the best restaurant in Vienna.
+It is above the casino, which was surprisingly not fancy at all, smokey and low grade.
+But the restaurant above was a different story.

+Try the Chateaubriand for two with your girlfriend - only top restaurants do it.

 ### Belgium

 Nice small country, easy to drive from the UK, perhaps 2-3 hours after a ferry from Dover to Calais.